-Hotspot Shield is a US-based VPN produced by AnchorFree.
-The first desktop apps were launched for Windows and Mac in 2008, with iOS and Android apps as well as a browser extension for Google Chrome added later on.
-Today, Hotspot Shield is one of the most well-known and used VPN providers on the market.
+Hotspot Shield is a US-based VPN produced by Pango (previously, AnchorFree).
+The first desktop clients were launched for Windows and macOS in 2008, with iOS and Android apps, as well as a browser extension for Google Chrome, joining them later on.
+Since our last review, Hotspot Shield has even made a Linux app available.
+Today, the service is one of the most well-known and widely used VPN providers on the market.

 Pros and Cons

 Has not submitted to independent security audits

 After installing Hotspot Shield's desktop client for your operating system, all you'll have to do is log in with your premium account's registration data to start surfing anonymously.
 It took us less than a minute to download, install, and create a VPN tunnel using the client.
 Premium account holders can create simultaneous connections for up to five devices.

 All connected devices can be managed in the account area.